Vinetos/infrastructure/README.md

 # What technologies are used ?

 Proxmox as hypervisor.
-Opnsense as firewall.
+Opnsense as firewall that redistribute network to VLAN.
-Terraform to provision VMs.
+OpenTofu to provision VMs.
 Ansible to configure VMs.
-K3S as Kubernetes cluster.
-ArgoCD for GitOps.
-Traefik as IngressController (managed with ArgoCD).
-KubeSeal as secret manager (managed with ArgoCD).
-Valhesia 6 as Minecraft server :smile:
+RKE2 as undercloud.

 > Made with ~~pain~~ love :heart: